jayngng/NRTBlueTeam_VulnHP/README.md

 Nmap done: 1 IP address (1 host up) scanned in 0.27 seconds
 ```

-There are three opened services, let's us start with `ftp`.
+→ There are three running services.
+Let's us start with `ftp`.

 #### **FTP Enumeration**
 To access the `ftp` file share, we utilize the `ftp` command with the credentials of `anonymous:anonymous`.